 In the Reproductive Symptoms

 will ask the following question about level of sexual desire:

-Based on your response to this question, which may indicate either weak sexual desire or strong sexual desire, The Analyst™
+Based on your response to this question, which may indicate absent sexual desire, weak sexual desire, strong sexual desire or very strong sexual desire, The Analyst™

 will consider possibilities such as: